j23414/mango-user-guide/quickstart.md

 Now we're going to load 4 graph files.
 Go to **File/Open** and select "loadnet.txt".
 The file should be loaded into the **Editor** panel.

 ![](loadnet.png)

+Click within the loadnet.txt, and place the cursor at the first line.
+Then press Alt-Enter if you're on Mac or Ctrl-Enter if you're on Windows or Linux to execute one line.
+Repeat this until all four graphs have been loaded into Mango.
+They will be listed in the **Data** panel.